 Articles by Tom Walters

 Before joining CTV, Walters spent more than a decade in television news on the west coast, including two years in the B.C.
 Legislature Press Gallery and three years as an anchor in Vancouver.

 He is a past member of the Advisory Board of the UBC Graduate School of Journalism, the B.C.
 Region Executive of RTNDA, and the National Editorial Committee of Broadcast News.
+Walters speaks English.

 Follow him on Twitter: @TomWaltersCTV

 His coverage of the 1998 Swissair crash in Nova Scotia won a World Gold Medal at the New York Festivals.
 In addition, his reporting for CTV News has been recognized with the Festivals’ World Silver Medal for Best Correspondent, a Canadian Association of Journalists Award for Investigative Reporting, five Canadian RTDNA awards, four U.S. National Arts and Entertainment Journalism Awards, and nineteen Southern California Journalism Awards.

 His work in local news earned a number of regional and national honours, including two Canadian Association of Broadcasters' Gold Ribbons and B.C.'s prestigious Jack Webster Award.